 It is important that you keep all your political and personal feelings out of your social media posts.
 This is not easy as we all have bias, prejudices and opinions that we must work hard to keep out of our posts.
 As soon as we interject any of these into our posts we will instantly lose credibility.

 Your followers are looking for info.
 They are looking for guidance.
 Who better than you to do that?

 Rob Reardon has been in the fire service for over 20 years.
-Currently he is a Captain in the Duxbury Fire Department where he has worked for the last 18 years.
-Captain Reardon is an EFO and CFO graduate.
+Currently he is a Deputy Chief at the Duxbury Fire Department in Massachusetts where he has worked for the last 19 years.
+Deputy Reardon is an EFO and CFO graduate.
 He is the Public Information Officer (PIO) for the Duxbury Fire Department, the Plymouth County Technical Rescue team and the Southeastern Mass Technical Rescue Team.
-Prior to working at DXFD, Captain Reardon worked for ten years in the media for television stations and major newspapers as an award-winning photographer.
+Prior to working at DXFD, Deputy Reardon worked for ten years in the media for television stations and major newspapers as an award-winning photographer.
 His photographs have been used on the covers of many national magazines, newspapers, books, calendars, trade publications as well as used worldwide on TV news.
-You can follow him on twitter @reardonphotos, on Instagram @robreardonphotos or www.robreardon.com
+Reardon will be teaching Social Media for Today’s Fire Service at FDIC in Indianapolis in 2021 and has taught Social Media nationally.
+He teaches how to be successful through social media for both private and public sector.
+You can follow him on twitter, Instagram, Facebook and Linked in @reardonphotos or visit his website www.robreardon.com